pressbooks/pressbooks/readme.txt

 IMPORTANT!

  * Do not install Pressbooks on an existing WordPress blog -- create a new WordPress install instead.
  * Pressbooks works with PHP 5.6.x and WordPress 4.3.1.
 Lower versions are not supported.
+If you wish to run Pressbooks in an environment where PHP < 5.6, you can add a line to wp-config.php as follows:

+	$pb_minimum_php = 5.4;

+However, we encourage you to upgrade your environment instead as [PHP 5.4 is no longer supported](http://php.net/supported-versions.php).

 *Part 1, WordPress generic:*